 You need to understand how much time your production resources are available.

-Moreover, you need to be clear on how much of the available production time that is actually available for production.
+Moreover, you need to be clear on how much of the available production time is actually available for production.

 This is an essential input for the scenarios in your decision-making process.